What Golf Balls The Pros Use: PGA, Liv & LPGA Breakdown

 Of the top 50 golfers out there 70% of them use a Titleist ball, which is pretty crazy when you think about it.
 Some people may think it’s because they’re sponsored and paid to use them (could partially be true), but the main reason comes down to performance.

-From the tests I’ve seen and done myself, Titleist generally seem to be the most well built and consistent balls out there.
+From the tests I’ve seen and done myself, Titleist generally seems to be the most well-built and consistent balls out there.
 I don’t think you’d notice much of a difference as an average hacker, but it’s obvious that professionals can.

 I’ve seen a number of tests that looked at the compression ratings and shape of each ball (100+ of each model).
 Certain balls actually fluctuate slightly when it comes to compression and some of them aren’t perfectly round.